jimmyhmiller/PlayGround/writings/programming/Named Function Composition.md

 ### Still interesting

 At the same time, this method has some interesting features all on its own.
 What we have done is allow our functions to have special ways in which they compose.
 Each function can determine for itself special compostion points.
 At each point along the way, we keep these composition properties, allowing us to compose further.
-Each of these composition methods have a named, hence "named function composition".
+Each of these composition methods have a name, hence "named function composition".

 ### Future Steps